This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 Q: Why is LPR Byte Counting Enabled required?

-A: Actually, as of RPM version 6.2, we no longer require the Windows TCP/IP port to have "Enable Byte Counting" switched on.
+A: As of RPM version 6.2, we no longer require the Windows TCP/IP port to have "Enable Byte Counting" switched on.

 Which versions of Windows does RPM support